javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 alert( regexp.test(str) );
 ```

 To be fair, let's note that some regular expression engines can handle such a search effectively.
 But most of them can't.
-Browser engines usually hang.
+Browser engines usually hang (Google Chrome can handle such a search since version 88 due to a new experimental regular expression engine shipped in V8, JavaScript engine for browsers and Node.js).

 ## Simplified example